Top tips to achieve the best looking Boston Fern

 Occasionally rotate your pot and remove any dried or dead fronds so that your fern grows evenly and avoids disease.

-Every few springs its encouraged that you report your plant with new soil, even if it hasn’t outgrown the pot that it’s in.
+We’d also encourage you to repot your plant with new soil every few Springs, even if it hasn’t outgrown the pot that it’s in.
 If leaves are wilting or the plant is overcrowded, these are signs that it might be time to repot.